Hyman Herman

-Hyman Herman (August 16, 1875 – June 7, 1962) was a geologist and engineer, and was described as the 'father of Yallourn'.
+Hyman Herman (August 16, 1875 – June 7, 1962) was an Australian geologist and engineer, and was described as the 'father of Yallourn'.
 He was director of the Victorian Department of Mines and chair of the Government Brown Coal Advisory Committee.
 He was instrumental in the establishment of the Victorian State Electricity Commission taking a role as engineer for brown coal.